swgriffith/azure-guides/networking-overview/bridge-vs-transparent.md

 ## Azure CNI

 If we take a look at the ['Technical Deep Dive'](https://azure.microsoft.com/en-us/blog/integrating-azure-cni-and-calico-a-technical-deep-dive/) doc for Azure CNI we see that when you implement network policy on a cluster there is one fundamental change.
 We move from 'bridge mode' to 'transparent mode' networking.
 What does that actually mean?
-Well, we can see it very quickly and easily be running either the kubenet or azure cni deployments we already talked about, setting the '--network-policy calico' flag and then running through the same analysis we've already shown in [part1](./part1-kubenet.md) and [part2](./part2-azurecni.md) of our networking overview.
+Well, we can see it very quickly and easily by running either the kubenet or azure cni deployments we already talked about, setting the '--network-policy calico' flag and then running through the same analysis we've already shown in [part1](./part1-kubenet.md) and [part2](./part2-azurecni.md) of our networking overview.

 ```bash
 # We'll re-use the RG and LOC, so lets set those